ashwath-sys/blitzjs.com/README.md

 ## Versioning

-When we are ready to tag a new version of the docs we can run the docusaurus scripts.
+When you are ready to tag a new version of the docs you can run the docusaurus scripts.

 ```
 yarn run docusaurus docs:version 1.1.0